Battle of Long Island: British arrival

 The next day, July 13, Howe attempted to open negotiations with the Americans.
 He sent a letter to Washington delivered by Lieutenant Philip Brown, who arrived under a flag of truce.
 The letter was addressed to "George Washington, Esq."
 Brown was met by Joseph Reed, who had hurried to the waterfront on Washington's orders, accompanied by Henry Knox and Samuel Webb.
-Washington asked his officers whether it should be received or not, as it did not recognize his rank as general, and they unanimously said no. Reed told Brown that there was no one in the army with that address.
+Washington asked his officers whether it should be received or not, as it did not recognize his rank as general, and they unanimously said no. Reed told Brown there was no one in the army with that address.
 On July 16, Howe tried again, this time with the address "George Washington, Esq., etc., etc.", but it was again declined.

 The next day, Howe sent Captain Nisbet Balfour to ask if Washington would meet with Howe's adjutant face to face, and a meeting was scheduled for July 20.
 Howe's adjutant was Colonel James Patterson.
-Patterson told Washington that Howe had come with powers to grant pardons, but Washington said, "Those who have committed no fault want no pardon."
+Patterson told Washington Howe had come with powers to grant pardons, but Washington said, "Those who have committed no fault want no pardon."
 Patterson departed soon after.
 Washington's performance during the meeting was praised in many parts of the country.

 Meanwhile, British ships continued to arrive.
 On August 1, 45 ships arrived with generals Henry Clinton and Charles Cornwallis, along with 3,000 troops.
-By August 12, 3,000 more British troops and another 8,000 Hessians had arrived.
+By August 12, 3,000 British troops and another 8,000 Hessians had arrived.
 At this point, the British fleet numbered over 400 ships, including 73 warships, and 32,000 troops were camped on Staten Island.
 Faced with this large force, Washington was unsure as to where the British would attack.
-Both Greene and Reed thought that the British would attack Long Island, but Washington felt that a British attack on Long Island might be a diversion for the main attack on Manhattan.
+Both Greene and Reed thought the British would attack Long Island, but Washington felt a British attack on Long Island might be a diversion for the main attack on Manhattan.
 He broke his army in half, stationing half of it on Manhattan and the other half on Long Island; the army on Long Island was commanded by Greene.
 On August 20, Greene became ill and was forced to move to a house in Manhattan, where he rested to recover.
 John Sullivan was placed in command until Greene was well enough to resume command.